aditya-sarkar441/CS224n-Stanford/README.md

 # How to cite this study

-> A. Sarkar, A.T.
-Joseph, S. Ginjala, "Deep learning assignment for CS671".
+> A. Sarkar*, A.T.
+Joseph*, S. Ginjala, "Deep learning assignment for CS671".

 # Words of Caution